marmelab/react-admin/docs/CreateEdit.md

 **Tip**: If you want to have different success side effects based on the button clicked by the user (e.g. if the creation form displays two submit buttons, one to "save and redirect to the list", and another to "save and display an empty form"), you can set the `onSuccess` prop on the `<SaveButton>` component, too.

-### `onFailure`
+Similarly, you can override the failure side effects with an `onError` otion.
 By default, when the save action fails at the dataProvider level, react-admin shows an error notification.
 On an Edit page with `mutationMode` set to `undoable` or `optimistic`, it refreshes the page, too.

-You can override this behavior and pass custom side effects by providing a function as `onFailure` prop:

 ```jsx
 import * as React from 'react';